 Why it’s good: Waking up shows us that it is possible to experience transcendence and to get in touch with a sense of spirituality or something greater than yourself without having to turn to religion.
 It also explores if there is anything scientific to be gleaned from the various religious and spiritual beliefs.

-Alongside love and connection with others, Meditation is suggested as the main secular way to reach transcendence, and it was this book that encouraged me to try a 10 day silent meditation retreat to fully explore the potential benefits that meditation can bring.
-I personally would never go again, and am more than happy to just stick to my 10-15 minutes meditation practice per day.
+Alongside love and connection with others, Meditation is suggested as the primary secular way to reach transcendence, and it was this book that encouraged me to try a 10-day silent meditation retreat to fully explore the potential benefits that meditation can bring.
+I personally would never go again and am more than happy to just stick to my 10-15 minutes meditation practice per day.

 Read it if: You are interested in exploring spirituality and getting in touch with transcendental experiences from a secular and scientific perspective.